frei480/knowledge-base/io.md

 In the following example, we use the [SQlite](https://www.sqlite.org/index.html) SQL database engine.
-You can use a temporary SQLite database where data are stored in \"memory\".
+You can use a temporary SQLite database where data are stored in "memory".

 To connect using an ADBC driver you will want to install the `adbc_driver_sqlite` using your package manager.
 Once installed, you can